 As with the brassicas, cover them with Reemay if it's still hot out, and keep them well-watered.

-If you’re planning on growing garlic, remember to plant it out within the first couple of weeks after the first fall frost.
+If you’re planning on growing garlic, remember that is always a fall crop!
+For harvest next summer, plant it out within the first couple of weeks after the first fall frost.
 It will set roots down and get established before freezing in, and then will grow throughout the spring to be harvested early the following summer.

 Another option for fall gardening that works really well is to use hoop tunnels (click link for YouTube video).
 Mine are built out of 6”x6” mesh concrete reinforcing wire, bent into curves and covered with clear plastic.
 I take the Reemay off my fall gardening bed as it starts to approach frost, and install the hoop tent over the top of the bed.
 I get an additional month of growing time on each end of the season using the hoop tunnels.